 Kelsey is a western clinical herbalist, organic gardener, and traditional food enthusiast.
 She believes that embracing plants as part of our larger community creates a greater opportunity to reconnect with our health in meaningful ways.

 Kelsey initiated her herbal studies on a pilgrimage to France, gathering wisdom from traditional European medicine masters.
 She expanded her engagement with the plant world through an apprenticeship in organic farming at the Esalen Institute in Big Sur, followed by three years of study in Western Herbalism at the Ohlone Herbal Center in Berkeley.
-She sharpened her herbal application skills in a three-year mentorship with Dr. William Morris in Ding lineage pulse diagnosis as presented by Dr. John H. F. Shen.
-Kelsey served as a Director at Ohlone for three years, and on the core faculty team teaching European and clinical herbalism, and pulse and tongue diagnosis.
-She continues clinical work as the creator and lead coordinator of the Wellness Den herbal first aid clinic at Spirit Weavers Gathering.
-Kelsey's herbal and environmental insights have been published in Vogue, Edible East Bay and GOOD Magazine.
+Kelsey served as a Director at Ohlone for three years, and on the core faculty team teaching European and clinical herbalism.
+Kelsey's herbal and environmental writing has been published in Vogue, Edible East Bay and GOOD Magazine.
 She is now based in San Diego and has a private practice across California, counseling students and clients on creating life-changing strategies for wellness.

 Co-teachers & Guides